Skip to main content

 • Every decision creates a permanent, timestamped audit record

-Built around the Approve button,
+Built around the Approve button, not the annotation pen

 Multi-stage approvals, magic-link client review, and an audit trail tied to specific document versions — for agencies whose deliverable is the written word.